Attack on Richard Nixon's motorcade

-An attack on Richard Nixon's motorcade occurred in Caracas, Venezuela, on May 13, 1958, during his goodwill tour of South America, undertaken while Nixon was Vice President of the United States.
-The attack on Nixon's car was called, at the time, the "most violent attack ever perpetrated on a high American official while on foreign soil."
+On May 13, 1958, US vice president Richard Nixon's motorcade was attacked by a mob in Caracas, Venezuela, during Nixon's goodwill tour of South America.
+The event was described at the time as the "most violent attack ever perpetrated on a high American official while on foreign soil."
 Close to being killed while a couple of his aides were injured in the melee, Nixon ended up unharmed and his entourage managed to reach the U.S. embassy.
-The visit took place only months after the overthrow in January of Venezuelan dictator Marcos Pérez Jiménez, who in 1954 had been awarded the Legion of Merit and was later granted asylum by the United States, and the incident may have been orchestrated by the Communist Party of Venezuela.
+The visit took place only months after the overthrow in January of Venezuelan dictator Marcos Pérez Jiménez, who in 1954 had been awarded the Legion of Merit and was later granted asylum by the United States, and the incident was allegedly orchestrated by the Communist Party of Venezuela.
 U.S. Navy Admiral Arleigh Burke mobilized fleet and Marine units to the region, compelling the Venezuelan government to provide full protection to Nixon for the remainder of the trip.

 The attack was denounced by all major Venezuelan presidential candidates standing in that year's election, except for the incumbent leader Admiral Wolfgang Larrazábal.
 Nixon was generally applauded in American press reports for his calm and adept handling of the incident and was feted with a "hero's welcome" on his return to the United States.
-His recollections of the attack form one of the "six crises" explored in his 1962 Six Crises book.
+His recollections of the attack form one of the "six crises" explored in his 1962 book.

 Context

 Richard Nixon's carefully planned 1958 tour of South America has been described as one of the "most important United States foreign policy events in post-WWII Latin America".
 It was undertaken at a time of confused United States intra-hemispheric relations; the role of Latin American states in the emerging American grand strategy of containment was unclear and ill-defined.
-However, a recent worldwide drop in commodity prices that badly affected South American economies, coupled with increasing Soviet overtures in the western hemisphere, made President of the United States Dwight Eisenhower determine that a tour by a major United States functionary was necessary to demonstrate U.S. commitment to the region.
+However, a recent worldwide drop in commodity prices that badly affected South American economies, coupled with increasing Soviet overtures in the western hemisphere, made President Dwight D. Eisenhower determine that a tour by a major United States functionary was necessary to demonstrate its commitment to the region.
 Nixon retrospectively wrote that he was uninterested in taking the trip.

 The tour was to see Nixon visit every independent country in South America except Brazil and Chile.
 Brazil had been omitted from the itinerary as Nixon had visited that nation the previous year.
 The Chilean leadership, meanwhile, were scheduled to be out of the country during the time period of Nixon's visit.
-Nixon was accompanied on his trip by his wife, Pat Nixon.
+Nixon was accompanied on his trip by his wife, Pat.